 Fatherland (Original Music from the Stage Show) is a collection of recordings by Underworld’s Karl Hyde and producer/artist Matthew Herbert.
 The songs are based on extracts from the script for Fatherland, a play conceived and written in collaboration by Karl, playwright Simon Stephens (Curious Incident of the Dog in the Night-Time, Punk Rock) and Frantic Assembly‘s Scott Graham.
-Premiering at Manchester International Festival this July.
+Premiered at Manchester International Festival and now opening at Lyric Hammersmith on 25th May 2018.

 Listen on Spotify here